 It was Abtu who frantically alerted the gods when the solar barge was approached by the Egyptian monsters of darkness, while Anet was tasked with the preliminary defense of the vessel against these vicious mythological creatures.
 To that end, Anet was often represented as a red tilapia fish (sacred to Ra), with the color red symbolizing protection against danger.

 Abtu, on the other hand, with ‘his’ golden shine, was possibly an edible species of tilapia – and used as holistic ingredients for medicines.
-Abtu also referred to the direction of the West, which suggested the ultimate destination of the ancient Egyptian god Ra, the majestic deity of the sun.
+Abtu also referred to the direction of the West, which suggested the ultimate destination of the ancient Egyptian god Ra as the majestic deity of the sun.

-Ammit (also known as Ammut), ominously translating to ‘devourer of dead‘ or ‘soul eater’, was an underworld-dwelling fearsome beast who personified divine retribution in ancient Egyptian religion.
+Ammit (also known as Ammut), ominously translated to ‘devourer of dead‘ or ‘soul eater’, was an underworld-dwelling fearsome beast who personified divine retribution in ancient Egyptian religion.
 Often evoked in feminine form, ‘she’ was primarily associated with the judgment of souls after physical death.

-As depicted in the Book of the Dead, Ammit had bizarre composite anatomy of a crocodile head, front legs of a lion, and rear end of a hippopotamus.
+As depicted in the Book of the Dead, Ammit had bizarre composite anatomy of a crocodile head, the front legs of a lion, and the rear end of a hippopotamus.
 According to the mythical narrative, the Egyptian god Anubis weighed the heart of the dead person against a feather (of Ma’at – the embodiment of truth).
 And if the heart was heavier (signifying sin), it was unceremoniously devoured by Ammit – thus cursing the ’empty’ souls to roam aimlessly in limbo, instead of otherworldly bliss.